mbaumer/us_hep_funding/docs/_states/IA.md

 <a name="IA-02"></a>
 [Back to top](#top)
 ## IA-02 -- Rep. David Loebsack (D)
+### Committees
+David Loebsack is the #18 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,594,000.00 in SC HEP grants.